Software-defined networking: Security using the SDN paradigm

 Another kind of security application leverages the SDN controller by implementing some moving target defense (MTD) algorithms.
 MTD algorithms are typically used to make any attack on a given system or network more difficult than usual by periodically hiding or changing key properties of that system or network.
-In traditional networks, implementing MTD algorithms is not a trivial task since it is difficult to build a central authority able of determining - for each part of the system to be protected - which key properties are hidden or changed.
+In traditional networks, implementing MTD algorithms is not a trivial task since it is difficult to build a central authority able to determine, for each part of the system to be protected, which key properties are hidden or changed.
 In an SDN network, such tasks become more straightforward thanks to the centrality of the controller.
-One application can for example periodically assign virtual IPs to hosts within the network, and the mapping virtual IP/real IP is then performed by the controller.
-Another application can simulate some fake opened/closed/filtered ports on random hosts in the network in order to add significant noise during reconnaissance phase (e.g. scanning) performed by an attacker.
+One application can, for example, periodically assign virtual IPs to hosts within the network, and the mapping of virtual IP to real IP is then performed by the controller.
+Another application can simulate some fake opened/closed/filtered ports on random hosts in the network in order to add significant noise during scanning performed by an attacker.

-Additional value regarding security in SDN enabled networks can also be gained using FlowVisor and FlowChecker respectively.
+Additional value regarding security in SDN-enabled networks can also be gained using FlowVisor and FlowChecker.
 The former tries to use a single hardware forwarding plane sharing multiple separated logical networks.
-Following this approach the same hardware resources can be used for production and development purposes as well as separating monitoring, configuration and internet traffic, where each scenario can have its own logical topology which is called slice.
-In conjunction with this approach FlowChecker realizes the validation of new OpenFlow rules that are deployed by users using their own slice.
+Following this approach, the same hardware resources can be used for production and development purposes as well as separating monitoring, configuration and Internet traffic, where each scenario can have its own logical topology, which is called a slice.
+In conjunction with this approach, FlowChecker realizes the validation of new OpenFlow rules that are deployed by users using their own slice.

-SDN controller applications are mostly deployed in large-scale scenarios, which requires comprehensive checks of possible programming errors.
+SDN controller applications are mostly deployed in large-scale scenarios, which require comprehensive checks of possible programming errors.
 A system to do this called NICE was described in 2012.
 Introducing an overarching security architecture requires a comprehensive and protracted approach to SDN.
-Since it was introduced, designers are looking at possible ways to secure SDN that do not compromise scalability.
-One architecture called SN-SECA (SDN+NFV) Security Architecture.
+Since it was introduced, designers have looked at possible ways to secure SDN that do not compromise scalability.
+One architecture is called SN-SECA (SDN+NFV) Security Architecture.